datarevenue-berlin/py-MUVR/README.rst

         X = data.drop(columns=["target"]).values
         y = data["target"].values

-Once the data is ready we can instanciate the feature selector:
+Once the data is ready, we can instantiate the feature selector:

 .. code-block:: python